-Centreon Partioning module is integrated to Centreon Web, features and advantages are:
+Centreon Partitioning module is integrated to Centreon Web, features and advantages are:

-- It allows you to partition MySQL table according to data date.
+- It allows you to partition MariaDB table according to data date.
 Giving optimization of request execution time.

 - Data purge is improved, it’s now just needed to delete old partitions.

-- Extent of Mysql crash are limited.
+- Extent of MariaDB crash are limited.
 Only needed to rebuild concerned partitions.

-There are some limitations: - Maximum number of partitions (for a MySQL table) is 1024 - Foreign keys are not supported
+There are some limitations: - Maximum number of partitions (for a MariaDB table) is 1024 - Foreign keys are not supported

-Since Centreon Web 2.8.0 version, tables logs, data_bin, log_archive_host and log_archive_service are partioned during installation.
+Since Centreon Web 2.8.0 version, tables logs, data_bin, log_archive_host and log_archive_service are partitioned during installation.

 The following packages are required: